SecureSiem/SeceoKnight_with_N8N/README.md

 After this, your N8N access URL will be: example - 9eight9.yourdomain.com. ( as we add in above command for installation time).

+# step 3: after complete installation you have to access n8n by using provided url by n8n after compplete installation.

+# step 4: then Simply you have create your own workflow or simply impport my provided workflows.
+ex.
+SeceoKnight Alert - IP Reputation check.json